Explore Courses

 Having understood servlet classes and interfaces, let’s explore the types of Java servlets and how they address different application needs.

 Java servlets offer a flexible and efficient framework for server-side programming tailored to handle diverse web application needs.
 Servlet in Java are classified into two primary types: GenericServlet and HttpServlet.
-Each serves unique purposes, empowering developers to create versatile, scalable, and robust web applications that meet specific requirements.
+Each serves unique purposes, empowering developers to create versatile, scalable, and effective web applications that meet specific requirements.

 Let’s explore these servlet types in detail.